Instructions Before Your Vasectomy at Gentle Procedures Toronto

 Choosing to have a vasectomy is a serious decision because it is carried out with the intention of creating permanent sterility.

-Please review the questions and considerations below to ensure that you make a good decision.
+Please review the questions and considerations below to ensure that you make an informed decision that is good for you.

 Vasectomy reversal surgery is not a fully effective way to restore male fertility, and no one should use surgery to temporarily suppress fertility.
 A vasectomy reversal may be possible but the results are not certain.
 A vasectomy is recommended only for men who are certain they will not want to conceive a baby.